Minimum Program Requirements

 - Attain a minimum 3.0/4.0 cumulative undergraduate coursework GPA or a minimum cumulative graduate GPA of 3.25 / 4.0 for 18 or more semester hours in an approved graduate science degree program.

-- Document at least 50 hours of observation with licensed physical therapists in two or more physical therapy settings.
+- Document at least 50 hours of observation with licensed physical therapists in two or more physical therapy settings to include inpatient and outpatient.

 - Complete the Graduate Record Exam (GRE) and submitted official results to PTCAS.